 As for $\mu\geq1$ the vector $\vvec_0$ would already dominate every uncertainty realization in $\U$, we can assume $\mu\leq1$.
-With this the maximum on the left hand side is taken for $j=k$ and we find the minimal possible $\rho$ to be $\rho = k-k\mu$.
+With this, the maximum on the left-hand side is taken for $j=k$ and we find the minimal possible $\rho$ to be $\rho = k-k\mu$.

 Using this $\rho$ together with $\beta$ from Equation (\ref{eq:proof_pro_budget_beta_def}), we obtain: